 First of all, you need to actually create a travel blog in order for it to become successful.
 It sounds simple enough, right?

 There are numerous steps to starting a website.
-You’ll need to pick a travel blog name, choose a hosting company, decide on a blog theme, and then navigate your way through the murky waters of WordPress.
+You’ll need to pick a travel blog name, choose a hosting company, decide on a blog theme, and then navigate your way through WordPress.

 For us, this is simple.
 We’re always in the back end of our website messing around with coding or the design.
-As I said, we’ve been at this for 6 years, so it’s second nature to us.
+As I said, we’ve been at this for a decade-plus, so it’s second nature to us.

 But for newbies who are learning how to become a travel blogger, it’s not so simple and can be a daunting, hair-pulling task.
 Every little mistake you make in the beginning could come back to bite you down the road.